 The west bear grottos are renovated and the Polar Bears and Sun Bears exhibits open.
 The Lilah Callen Holden Elephant Museum opens, constructed with private funds.

-Africa Aviary and AfriCafe open along with a terraced concert lawn.
+Africa Aviary and AfriCafe (now known as Aviary Cafe) open along with a terraced concert lawn.
 The first ZooLights is held, thanks to volunteer efforts from making displays to staffing the event.
 Annual attendance exceeds one million for the second time in zoo history.

 Africa exhibit opens.

 Voters approve a $5.1 million permanent tax base for zoo operating support.
 The zoo begins to develop a long-range plan.